MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/beginners/html.md

    :::image type="content" source="media/beginners-html-add4.msft.png" alt-text="The updated code is also highlighted in the editor tab." lightbox="media/beginners-html-add4.msft.png":::

-1. View the **live tab** to make sure that the new content displays correctly.
+1. View the **live tab** to make sure that the new content is displayed correctly.

    :::image type="content" source="media/beginners-html-add5.msft.png" alt-text="The new list is visible in the live tab." lightbox="media/beginners-html-add5.msft.png":::